cesque/yod/README.md

 various rules which can be supplied by the user, or a completely random language if no rules are specified. **yod** handles everything from phoneme inventory, to phonotactics to syllable structure, to creating a lexicon, to generating grammatically sound sentences.

+The source code for **yod** can be found at http://github.com/Cesque/yod/